Major Events & Jewish Feasts in Revelation

 Reaping Earth's Harvest

 It is in these events where God's judgment is enacted.
 Once God's Trumpet judgments are poured out, earth's harvest is reaped, in Revelation 14.
-The reaping is done both by Christ seated on a cloud (14:14), and by the angel of fire (14:18).
-The reaping is of the "weeds" (Matthew 13:30) , or "grapes" in Revelation, throwing them outside the city to receive the full anger of God's wrathful judgment, the Vials.
+The reaping is is of two harvests, done by Christ seated on a cloud (14:14) and by the angel of fire (14:18).
+The reaping is that of "grain" (like the wheat in Matthew 13:30) , and the gathering of "grapes" which are thrown outside the city to receive the full anger of God's wrath, the Vials.

 Second Fall Feast